terracommunis/terracommunis.github.io/HubbleHQ/HubbleHQ.md

 By leveraging web scraping for real-time data acquisition, this project created a detailed dataset on London office rentals, supporting competitive analysis and pricing strategies.
 The automated approach enabled the capture of dynamic, accurate market data, demonstrating the value of up-to-date information in commercial real estate decision-making.

+## Project Scope and Methodology
 ### Objectives
 - Gather real-time data on office rental spaces in Westminster and other London areas.
-- Extract fields such as monthly rent, number of desks, and area size to assess trends.
+- Extract essential fields such as monthly rent, number of desks, and area size to analyze trends.
-- Utilize Python’s web scraping libraries to achieve an efficient, repeatable process.
+- Employ Python’s web scraping libraries to create an efficient, repeatable data collection process.
+- Analyze rental price trends and availability in both established business districts and emerging areas.
+- Utilize mapping techniques to visualize office listings geographically, enabling intuitive comparisons of office space density and pricing.

 ![HubbleHQ Office Rental](links/website.jpg)
 *Figure 1: HubbleHQ interface showing London office rental listings with location markers and filters for office type, team size, and price.*